 10- Shop together for resume paper and an appropriate interview outfit.
 Encourage mock interviews with the Career Center staff.

-11- Ask your student what they are learning in the classroom how it applies to life after college.
+11- Ask your student what they are learning in the classroom and how it applies to life after college.

 12- Share summer, part-time, and full-time job leads with the Career Center.
 If your employer has internships, have them listed with the Career Center.